 Formal internal communication once

-consisted mostly of company newspapers and
+consisted mostly of company newspapers

-magazines.
-Those producing them had a trade
+and magazines.
+Those producing them had a

-British Association of Communicators in
+the British Association of Communicators in

 Business.
 I joined when I turned freelance,